The SAP Fiori elements templates support the features and settings for table rows or inline items detailed below.

 - Navigate to other objects and applications

-The visibility of a column that combines multiple fields and its position in the table can be changed.
+The visibility and position in the table of a column that combines multiple fields can be changed.

-When users export to a spreadsheet, only the first piece of information displayed in the column is exported.
+When users export a table with a column that contains multiple fields to a spreadsheet, only the first piece of information displayed in the column is exported.

 Smart Micro Chart